 those from Bengal, in the 19th century during colonial

-ancient sacrificial site for an Austroasiatic tribal goddess, Kameikha (literally: old-cousin-mother), of the Khasi and Garo peoples; supported by the folk lores of
+ancient sacrificial site for an Austroasiatic tribal goddess, Kameikha of the Khasi and Garo peoples, supported by the folklore of

 these very peoples.
-The traditional accounts from Kalika Purana (10th century) and the Yogini Tantra too record that the goddess Kamakhya is of Kirata origin, and that the worship of Kamakhya
+The traditional accounts from the Kalika Purana (10th century) and the Yogini Tantra too record that the goddess Kamakhya is of Kirata origin and that the worship of Kamakhya

 predates the establishment of Kamarupa (4th century CE).